Frequently Asked Questions

 When can I join the program?

-Beginning your sophomore year, you can join the program.
+Beginning your sophomore year.
 Juniors are also welcome to join.
-Seniors and graduate degree-seeking students must be at least 12 months from graduation to apply (i.e if you are graduating in May, you must apply before the end of January the previous year).
+Seniors and graduate degree-seeking students must be at least 12 months from graduation to apply (i.e December 2016 or later).

 How/When do I apply?

 Students must attend one of the 30 minute information sessions offered in the months of September and October.
 Once attended, students will receive the web link to complete the online application.
-The fall application deadline is early November.
-A limited number of information sessions will be available in January for 2nd semester transfer students.
+The fall application deadline is November 6, 2015.
+A limited number of information sessions will be available in January for 2nd semester transfer/new students only.

 Will I be paired with someone in my field of interest?